801

 5.0

-I used to spend the first week of every year writing the MLRO Annual from scratch — flicking between the PEP workbook, the sanctions log, the SAR folder and half a dozen emails.
-Now Anna drafts all 14 sections from our live registers and I sign it.
-The BWRA, the 30-control checklist and the Gap Analysis sit in one place, and I can answer an FCA supervisor's question in 30 seconds instead of 30 minutes.
+I used to spend the first week of every year writing the MLRO Annual from scratch — flicking between the PEP workbook, the sanctions log, the SAR folder and a dozen emails.
+Now Otto drafts all 14 sections from our live registers and I sign it.
+I answer a supervisor in 30 seconds, not 30 minutes.

-James Hartley MLRO (SMF17) — Payments & E-Money Firm
+Sophie Dubois MLRO (SMF17), Payments & E-Money Firm

 4.7